hzi-bifo/seq2geno2pheno/README.md

 	export PATH=$SGP_HOME:$PATH
 	```

-	or inserting the above line in the `.profile` of your home directory, which will be more convenient for future usages.
+	or inserting the above line in the `.profile` of your home directory, which will make the future usages easier.

 ### Usage and Input